Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 To do this, Recorded Future automates the collection, analysis, and production of identity intelligence from a vast range of sources.

-Organizations can incorporate identity intelligence into automated workflows that regularly monitor for compromised credentials and take immediate action with applications such as Azure Active Directory and Microsoft Sentinel.
+Organizations can incorporate identity intelligence into automated workflows that regularly monitor for compromised credentials and take immediate action using Recorded Future Identity data and Microsoft Entra ID.

 There are many ways organizations can utilize Recorded Future Identity Intelligence; the playbooks in this Solution are just a quick introduction to some of those ways.